I Was Injured As A Passenger – What Are My Legal Rights?

 If you have any questions about the rights of passengers in car accidents, please contact an advisor from our team.

-Could I Claim If I Was A Passenger In Another Type Of Vehicle?
+Could I Claim If I Was An Injured Passenger In Another Type Of Vehicle?

 You could seek compensation if you were an injured passenger in other vehicles.
 To hold a valid claim as an injured passenger another party must have a duty of care towards you.
 This duty will have been breached and this negligent action will have caused your suffering.
 Other vehicles you may be a passenger in include;